For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘All that was presented in your spectacularly vivid dream portended what was to come, just as all you seek to understand was portended in your dream.
 Whether you realise it or not, this dream has become your new reality.
 As soon as you are aware of this, you will realise why you are here.’

 ‘You don’t say,’ I muttered incredulously.

-‘Well, that’s not entirely true, Mo said.
-But anyway, you made it this far up but you still have a lot further to go.
-And as you ascend further up towards higher realms, you must first go further in.’
+‘Well, that’s not entirely true,’ Mo said, ‘still, we can talk about that later.
+The fact is you made it this far up; though you might still have a lot further to go.
+But as you ascend further up toward higher realms, you will also have to go further in.’

 ‘Further in… to where?’